-- Harvest the allantoic fluid from eggs using a 20 mL syringe and needle (13-16 G, long) or vacuum pump and needle (or sterile glass Pasteur pipette).
-You may use a sterile spatula, small spoon or forceps to depress the embryo and yolk sac while aspirating the allantoic fluid.
-Record the total volume of allantoic fluid collected. - 2.
+- 1. Harvest the allantoic fluid from eggs using a 20 mL syringe and needle (13-16 G, long) or vacuum pump and needle (or sterile glass Pasteur pipette).
+You may use a sterile spatula, small spoon or forceps to depress the embryo and yolk sac while aspirating the allantoic fluid. - 2.
 Pour the allantoic fluid into suitable sterile bottles or centrifuge tubes which have been cooled for several hours in a domestic freezer at -20°C. - 3.
-Place the bottles or tubes into centrifuge buckets, and balance the buckets.
+Place the bottles or tubes into centrifuge buckets and balance the buckets.
 Place the centrifuge buckets in a centrifuge (refrigerated at 4°C is best) and centrifuge at $1000-1500 \times g$ for 15 minutes to remove cells and other solids. - 4.
 Remove the bottles or tubes from the centrifuge.
 Pour the supernatant into a clean, sterile measuring cylinder or sterile centrifuge tubes.
-Measure and record the volume of allantoic fluid harvested.
-(If a large volume of allantoic fluid has been harvested, pour the fluid into a sterile flask.) - 5.
-Place the allantoic fluid in a refrigerator at 4°C while preparing the stabiliser. - 6.
-Add the stabiliser.
-(If using skim milk powder, go to step 6.1 on page 47.) - 7.
-Collect a sample of the vaccine for testing for bacterial and fungal contaminants (see section 4.5). - 8.
-Dispense the vaccine into sterile 10 mL glass vaccine vials using an automatic syringe or dispenser. - 9.
-Using sterile forceps, fit rubber stoppers loosely into the vials to allow the escape of moisture during freeze-drying.
+Measure and record the volume of allantoic fluid harvested (if a large volume of allantoic fluid has been harvested, pour the fluid into sterile bottles with screw caps). - 5.
+Collect samples of the vaccine for infectivity titration (see Section 4.4) and testing for bacterial and fungal contaminants (see Section 4.5). - 6.
+Place the allantoic fluid in a refrigerator at 4°C until the results of preliminary testing are received.
+Prepare the stabiliser. - 7.
+Add the stabiliser (if using skim milk, go to step 6.1 on page 45). - 8.
+Dispense the vaccine into sterile glass vaccine vials using an automatic syringe or dispenser.
+In our experience, 2.5 mL is ideal for 250 dose vials.

+- 9. Using sterile forceps, fit rubber stoppers loosely into the vials to allow the escape of moisture during freeze-drying.
 Do not insert the stoppers firmly into the vials. - 10.
-Collect a number of vials for sterility testing.
-This number is determined by the number of vials of vaccine produced (see section 4.5).

-11. Take the remaining vials for freeze-drying.

-12. After freeze-drying, collect a number of vials for sterility testing and for infectivity titration.
-This number is determined by the number of vials of vaccine produced (see section 4.5).
+After freeze-drying, collect a number of vials for sterility testing and for infectivity titration.
+This number is determined by the number of vials of vaccine produced (see Section 4.5).

-If using skim milk powder as the stabiliser:
+If using skim milk in PBS as the stabiliser:

-- 6.1 Calculate the weight of skim milk powder required.
-Use 8 g of skim milk powder for each 100 mL of allantoic fluid (8% w/v). - 6.2 Weigh the skim milk powder into a sterile glass beaker. - 6.3 Take the flask containing the allantoic fluid from the refrigerator and place in a sterile metal tray.
+- 6.1 Calculate the volume of sterile skim milk required. - 6.2 Measure the sterile skim milk into a sterile glass flask. - 6.3 Take the flask containing the allantoic fluid from the refrigerator and place in a sterile metal tray.
 Pack ice around the flask and place the tray onto a magnetic stirrer.
-Carefully place a sterile magnetic stirring bar into the flask. - 6.4 Carefully add the skim milk powder to the allantoic fluid. - 6.5 Switch on the magnetic stirrer and stir gently for 30 minutes. - 6.6 Continue with step 7 on page 46.
+Carefully place a sterile magnetic stirring bar into the flask. - 6.4 Carefully add the skim milk to the allantoic fluid. - 6.5 Switch on the magnetic stirrer and stir gently for 30 minutes. - 6.6 Continue with step 8 on page 44.